clamsproject/mmif/specifications/index.md

 The `parameters` is a dictionary of parameters and their values, if any, that were handed to the app at the runtime when it was called.

 The `contains` dictionary has keys that refer to annotation objects in the CLAMS or LAPPS vocabulary, or user-defined objects.
 Namely, they indicate the kind of annotations that live in the view.
-The value of each of those keys is a JSON object which contains properties specified for the annotation type.
-The example above has one key that indicates that the view contains `TimeFrame` annotations, and it gives two metadata properties for that annotation type:
+The value of each of those keys is a JSON object which contains metadata specified for the annotation type.
+The example above has one key that indicates that the view contains *TimeFrame* annotations, and it gives two metadata values for that annotation type:

 1. The `document` key gives the identifier of the document that the annotations of that type in this view are over.
 As we will see later, annotations anchor into documents using keys like `start` and `end` and this property specifies what document that is.
 2. The `timeUnit` key is set to "seconds" and this means that for each annotation the unit for the values in `start` and `end` are seconds.

+Every annotation object type defined in the CLAMS vocabulary has two feature structures - `metadata` and `properties`.
+See [this definition of *TimeFrame*](vocabulary/TimeFrame/) type in the vocabulary for an example.
+As we see here, `contains` dictionary in a view's metadata is used to assign values to metadata keys.
+We'll see in the following section that individual annotation objects are used to assign values to `properties` keys.
+{: .box-note}

 Note that when a property is set to some value in the `contains` in the view metadata then all annotations of that type should adhere to that value, in this case the `document` and `timeUnit` are set to *"m1"* and *"seconds"* respectively.
-In other words, the `contains` dictionary not only functions as an overview of the annotation types in this view, but also as a place for common properties shared among annotations of a type.
-This is useful especially for `document` property, as in a single view, an app is likely to process only one or two source documents and resulting annotation objects will be anchored on those small number of documents.
-It is technically possible to add `document` and `timeUnit` properties to individual annotations and overrule the metadata property, but this is not to be done without really good reasons.
+In other words, the `contains` dictionary not only functions as an overview of the annotation types in this view, but also as a place for common metadata shared among annotations of a type.
+This is useful especially for `document` property, as in a single view, an app is likely to process only a limited number of source documents and resulting annotation objects will be anchored on those documents.
+It is technically possible for *TimeFrame* type to add `document` properties to individual annotation objects and overrule the metadata property, but this is not to be done without really good reasons.
 We get back to this later.

+For object types that are used to measure time (such as *TimePoint*, *TimeFrame*, or *VideoObject*), the unit of the measurement (`timeUnit`) must be specified in the `contains`.
+However, for objects that measure image regions (such as [*BoundingBox*](vocabulary/BoundingBox).`coordinates`), the *unit* is always assumed to be *pixels*.
+Similarly, for objects that measure text spans (such as [*Span*](vocabulary/Span).start/end), the *unit* of counting characters must always be code points.
+As mentioned above, MMIF must be serialized to a UTF-8 Unicode file.
+{: .box-note}

 Section 2 has more details on the interaction between the vocabulary and the metadata for the annotation types in the `contains` dictionary.